Meets: Fourth Wednesday, 7:00 pm

 The Human Relations Commission:

 In 2010, Doylestown Borough Council passed an ordinance establishing the Doylestown Human Relations Commission to ensure that all people who live, work, or visit in Doylestown are treated fairly and equally.
-Our ordinance extends illegal discriminatory acts to include those based on actual or perceived sexual orientation, gender identity or expression, genetic information and marital status.
+Our ordinance extends illegal, discriminatory acts to include those based on actual or perceived sexual orientation, gender identity or expression, genetic information, and marital status.
 Subsequent ordinances were passed protecting the right to breastfeed in public accommodations and defining gay conversion therapy as a form of discrimination.

-If you have questions, or feel that you have been aggrieved by an unlawful discriminatory practice within the borders of Doylestown Borough, please call Borough Manager John Davis at 215-345-4140.
+If you have questions or feel that you have been aggrieved by an unlawful discriminatory practice within the borders of Doylestown Borough, please call Borough Manager John Davis at 215-345-4140.

 Background: